OfficeDev/office-js-docs-pr/docs/develop/create-sso-office-add-ins-nodejs.md

 4. For the `audience` property, replace the placeholder `{audience GUID}` with the application ID that you saved when you registered the add-in.
 (The very same value that you assigned to the `client_id` property.)

 3. In the string assigned to the `issuer` property, you will see the placeholder *{O365 tenant GUID}*.
-Replace this with the Office 365 tenancy ID that you saved at the end of the last procedure.
-If for any reason, you didn't get the ID earlier, use one of the methods in [Find your Office 365 tenant ID](https://support.office.com/en-us/article/Find-your-Office-365-tenant-ID-6891b561-a52d-4ade-9f39-b492285e2c9b) to obtain it.
+Replace this with the Office 365 tenancy ID.
+Use one of the methods in [Find your Office 365 tenant ID](https://support.office.com/en-us/article/Find-your-Office-365-tenant-ID-6891b561-a52d-4ade-9f39-b492285e2c9b) to obtain it.
 When you are done, the `issuer` property value should look something like this:

     `https://login.microsoftonline.com/12345678-1234-1234-1234-123456789012/v2.0`